 Locus Solus immersed you in a multi-level mirrored Mannierist virtual world, where orientation and interaction already captured your attention, while reading a philosophical novel to you.
 Virtual Materialism played on the same attention fork by offering you an avatar for coin collection in a Kinect game, while reading a philosophical essay to you.
 Interacting and reflecting the action at the same time becomes a dramatic conflict with sensory overloads in virtual environments.

 A bit less dramatic but still challenging were multiplayer installations motivating for performance participation.
 The quiz game VR installation Kinesics puts players on separate platforms in the same virtual world, demanding them to act out given keywords via long-distance pantomime without audio and speech devices.
 The award winning VR installation Kassinn plays even further on the theatrical aspects of VR: the player is put into a virtual escape room where two voices provide him with contradictory information how to get out of this cube situation.
 One of the voices is a game element, the other one a real actor joining the player as an avatar outside of his virtual jail.
 A game of trust begins between information and communication, interaction and dialogue, rule and debate.

-While the VR industry is still looking for a more intuitive and practicable handling for consumers, the experimental art space of Amaze already expands and overloads upcoming limitations and focus areas.
+While the VR industry is still looking for more intuitive and practicable handling for consumers, the experimental art space of Amaze already expands and overloads upcoming limitations and focus areas.
 The findings are inspiring for future developments in VR whenever mechanical multimedia interaction is left behind.
-But this exposition needs an upgraded booking management to provide all curious and open minded people with access to limited experience slots.
+But this exposition needs upgraded booking management to provide all curious and open-minded people with access to limited experience slots.